Exponents in Excel Formula

 All these are examples of how Exponents can be expressed in Excel.
 This text-based mode of showing the exponents can also be used for showing other mathematical formulas or values.

-Below shown is the ways the exponents can be used in Excel formula
+- Below shown is the ways the exponents can be used in Excel formula

-Things to Remember about Exponents in Excel Formula
+Things to Remember

-- Whenever the number is shown as Base to the power of the exponent, it will be shown as text only and this cannot be considered for any numerical calculations
+- Whenever the number is shown as Base to the power of the exponent, it will be shown as text only, and this cannot be considered for any numerical calculations.

-- Superscript (to the power of) is an option available in Excel to express the exponents and other mathematical formulas
+- Superscript (to the power of) is an option available in Excel to express the exponents and other mathematical formulas.

 - In Excel functions, adding the spaces between the values doesn’t make any difference.
 So you can add a space in between the digits for easy readability.